haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

     </div>
 </div>

 Figures 6 and 7 plot the measurements of 10 samples taken in Experiments 3.1 and 3.2.
-The calculated theoretical refractive index bounds (which I marked as ground truth) are shown as red dashed lines.
+The calculated theoretical refractive index interval (which I marked as ground truth) is depicted as the red region.

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-6">